jarrettgilliam/rabbitmq-clustering/README.md

 # RabbitMQ Clustering

-* [RabbitMQ Clustering Basics](./RabbitMQ Clustering Basics.md) - Learning the basics of RabbitMQ clustering without kubernetes.
+* RabbitMQ Clustering Basics.md - Learning the basics of RabbitMQ clustering without kubernetes.
-* [RabbitMQ Cluster Operator](./RabbitMQ Cluster Operator.md) - How to run a RabbitMQ cluster in kubernetes using the RabbitMQ Custer Operator to automate everything.
+* RabbitMQ Cluster Operator.md - How to run a RabbitMQ cluster in kubernetes using the RabbitMQ Custer Operator to automate everything.